RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

  * Stop Bits: **1 stop bit**
  * Parity: **NONE**

-4. The RAK811 console output can be read in the RAK Serial Port Tool, as shown in Figure 2.
+4. The RAK811 console output can be read in the RAK Serial Port Tool, as shown in **Figure 2**.

 <rk-img
   src="/assets/images/wisduino/rak811-evaluation-board/quickstart/2.rak-serial-port-tool.png"